 Our website covers the depth and breadth of public works, including information and best management practices on topics such as transportation, water resources, sustainability, fleet services, emergency management, solid waste, utility and public right-of-way, engineering and technology, facilities and grounds, and public works leadership and management.

-The APWA Members’ Library, a benefit to all APWA members, is available 24/7 with comprehensive public works resources like Click, Listen & Learn (CLL) pre-recorded webcasts, specific e-books, podcasts and presentations from prior years’ International Public Works Congress & Exposition.
+The APWA Members’ Library, a benefit to all APWA members, is available 24/7 with comprehensive public works resources like Click, Listen & Learn (CLL) pre-recorded webcasts, specific e-books, podcasts and presentations from prior years’ PWX events (formerly known as the APWA International Public Works Congress & Exposition-"Best Show in Public Works").
 This extensive body of information is for all members, to use as often as you like, and without charge beyond your annual membership dues.

 Please explore the site and learn more about APWA’s 63 chapters, the APWA Donald C. Stone Center for Leadership Excellence in Public Works, the APWA Center for Sustainability, and Public Works Institutes now available in concert with 18 chapters.
 As an advocate for public works and enhanced infrastructure investment, the web site is used to provide members with timely information as we seek to influence proposed laws and regulations that affect public works policy and operations throughout North America.